-COVID-19: LEGGETT OPEN FOR BUSINESS - Confinement Winter 2021
+COVID-19: LEGGETT OPEN FOR BUSINESS - Confinement Spring 2021

 Due to the current situation regarding the spread of the coronavirus, France has decided to suspend the issuance of visas until further notice.
 All visa types are affected and this suspension also applies to visa applications for which an appointment has already been made.
 This is a temporary situation, due to Covid, and hopefully will be resolved shortly.